Nonprofit Partner Organizations

 How the Partnership Works

-Prospective partner organizations apply to the program by November 3 (timeline below and link to application forms at left), providing key information about their organization, including a detailed job description for the fellowship.
+For the 2016-17 program cycle, prospective partner organizations will apply to the program by November 2, 2015 (links to timeline and application forms at left), providing key information about their organization, including a detailed job description for the fellowship.

-Once chosen as a PIFP Partner Organization, nonprofits gain access to highly competent, committed, and energetic candidates who have studied on Colorado College’s unique Block Plan, which teaches students to explore and analyze subjects intensively, while working in teams with faculty and students to provide answers and solutions on short deadlines.
+Once chosen as a PIFP Partner Organization (late November 2015), nonprofits gain access to highly competent, committed, and energetic candidates who have studied on Colorado College’s unique Block Plan, which teaches students to explore and analyze subjects intensively, while working in teams with faculty and students to provide answers and solutions on short deadlines.

 Each PIFP candidate is interviewed by PIFP to ensure a good fit for a fellowship position before he or she is recommended to an organization.
 Organizations are forwarded three or four pre-qualified candidates, which they interview before choosing a Fellow.

 Summer Fellowships are 10 weeks in length (typically beginning in late May or early June).
 Partner organizations pay the Summer Fellow a stipend of $3500.

 Yearlong Fellowships are 12 months in length (typically beginning in early June).
-Partner organizations pay the Yearlong Fellow a stipend of $24,000 for the year, plus health insurance.
+Partner organizations pay the Yearlong Fellow a stipend of $26,500 for the year, plus cover health insurance.

 Organizations may apply for funds to offset the cost of hosting a fellow.
 Please see the partner organization application form for more information.